 - 1. in case of fairly bright objects, the "fast" mode acquisition can be used.
-This involves the operator selecting one or two targets on a direct image of the target field so that they are in the slit. - 2. for faint sources the acquisition should be done with blind offsets the offsets (defined in arc seconds in sky coordinates) will be executed after centering on a reference star in the method above and verification in the subsequent image of the slit (template FORS2_lss_obs_slit_fast).
-See Fig. 2.6 for an example of how to calculate the correct offsets.
+This involves the operator selecting one or two targets on a direct image of the target field so that they are in the slit. - 2. for faint sources the acquisition should be done with blind offsets the offsets (defined in arc seconds in sky coordinates) will be executed after centering on a reference star in the method above and verification in the subsequent image of the slit (templates FORS2_lss_obs_slit_fast and FORS2_pmos_obs_slit_fast).
+See Section ?? for more details and for an example of how to calculate the correct offsets.